Sick man of Europe: World War One

 Later, this view led the Allies in World War I to underestimate the Ottoman Empire, leading in part to the disastrous Gallipoli Campaign.
 However, the "sick man" eventually collapsed after defeat in the Middle Eastern theatre of World War I.

 Post-World War I usage

-After the demise of the Ottoman Empire, writers have described many nations as the "sick men" of Europe or the Old World, having at one point or another widespread economic misery, sociopolitical turmoil, lower public morale and (in the case of bigger countries) diminished global status, the 1920s-era Weimar Germany being one example.
+After the demise of the Ottoman Empire, writers have described many countries as the "sick men" of Europe or the Old World.

+France

+During the 1950s, France was characterized as the "sick man of Europe", due to a combination of economic issues and a fading optimism since the country was reestablished after World War II.
+In 1953, Paul Reynaud described France as such to the National Assembly.